 U Tirot Sing was the king and the constitutional head (chiefs) or Syiems of Nongkhlaw(a village in Khasi hills).
-Due to his visionary leadership the native people had a great respect for him.
+Due to his visionary leadership, the native people had great respect for him.
 He belonged to the Syiemlieh clan of the Khasi tribe.

 British Entry in the Northeast India and the Guwahati to Sylhet Road Project

-The British after the treaty of Yandaboo in 1826 with Burma were able to develop a strong base in northeastern part of India and captured Assam (Surma Valley), Manipur, Rakhine and the Taninthay coast south of the Salween River.
+The British after the treaty of Yandaboo in 1826 with Burma were able to develop a strong base in the northeastern part of India and captured Assam (Surma Valley), Manipur, Rakhine, and the Taninthay coast south of the Salween River.

-At that time David Scott was appointed as the political agent of the Governor General of Northeastern frontier.
+At that time David Scott was appointed as the political agent of the Governor-General of the Northeastern frontier.
 His primary aim was to establish a secure base to link the area from Assam to Bengal.

-They decided to build a strategic road to link Guwahati (in Assam) with Sylhet( now in Bangaladesh) via Khasi hills.
-Through this road the British will be able to save their time as this was the fastest route to connect Assam to Bengal.
+They decided to build a strategic road to link Guwahati (in Assam) with Sylhet( now in Bangladesh) via Khasi hills.
+Through this road, the British will be able to save their time as this was the fastest route to connect Assam to Bengal.
 David Scott then decided to meet U Tirot Sing for seeking permission for the construction of the road through his kingdom.

-Soon after this the British did what they had already done to rest of India winning native people confidence first and then subjugating them.
+Soon after this, the British did what they had already done to the rest of India winning native people’s confidence first and then subjugating them.

 Hidden Motives of the British and U Tirot Sing’s Resistance to British Rule

 This gave U Tirot Sing the sense of hidden motive of the British.
-It is also believe that a Bengali peon told the native Khais people that the British were planning to levy taxes on them and subjugate them as soon as the road was completed.
+It is also believed that a Bengali peon told the native Khai’s people that the British were planning to levy taxes on them and subjugate them as soon as the road was completed.

-Further they stationed more troops in other posts of the Khasi hills in the name of road construction.
-Balram singh who was the Raja of Ranee (another principality of Meghalaya) disputed with U Tirot Sing for the control of Bordwar.
+Further, they stationed more troops in other posts of the Khasi Hills in the name of road construction.
+Balaram Singh who was the Raja of Ranee (another principality of Meghalaya) disputed with U Tirot Sing for the control of Bordwar.
 On December 1828 Tirot Sing marched towards Bordwar but the British soldiers blocked his way to proceed further.

-The British paid no attention to it and on 4 April 1829 the brave king of Nongkhlow declard war on the British invaders.
-They attacked the British post at Nongklaw and several British soldiers were killed including Lt Bedingfield and Lt Burlton.
-It is also believe that in this attack Scott narrowly escaped.
+The British paid no attention to it and on 4 April 1829, the brave king of Nongkhlow declared war on the British invaders.
+They attacked the British post at Nongkhlaw and several British soldiers were killed including Lt Bedingfield and Lt Burlton.
+It is also believed that in this attack Scott narrowly escaped.